-Foreword (excerpt from the manual):
+Foreword (edited excerpt from the manual):

-Dear patients, relatives, and colleagues,
+Dear patients, family members, and colleagues,

 Our research group has been involved in the research and treatment of obsessive-compulsive disorder (OCD) for many years.
 Since 2005, we have been developing and conducting research on a new treatment method termed ‘association splitting’.
 The method aims to reduce one-sided negative associations that are typical of OCD by creating new associations (Jelinek et al., 2009, 2014).

 We provide the present as well as other self-help manuals at no cost.
 If you have benefited from our interventions and/or would like to support our research, please consider making a contribution.
 Donations of $20/20€ or more help us, for example, to create new self-help videos.
 You may donate online via this link, and you will receive an official receipt within a few days.

 In a pilot study with 30 patients with OCD, we found that association splitting resulted in an average reduction in obsessive-compulsive symptoms of 26%; the intensity of obsessive thoughts was reduced by 25%.
 After three weeks of treatment, up to 42% of participants showed a decline in symptoms of at least 35%.
 Further studies by our group and others (Moritz & Jelinek, 2011; Rodriguez-Martin et al., 2013) have confirmed these findings, and have provided initial supportive evidence for its effectiveness among other patient groups (Musiat et al., 2014).
 Association splitting therefore represents a promising treatment strategy for a subgroup of patients.